 - Heating, Ventilation, Air Conditioning (HVAC) systems installation or service

 - Architectural Sheet Metal installation

 - Metal Fabrication

+- Plumbing systems installation or service

-In addition, the NATE Ready to Work certificate exam will be available to successful Career Acceleration Program trainees.
+In addition, the NATE Ready to Work HVAC certificate will be earned by successful Career Acceleration Program trainees.

 Training will be conducted through classroom, hands-on learning, and on-the-job experiences with a lead trainer.
 Individual trainee evaluations and career guidance will occur weekly and those meeting or exceeding the weekly minimum requirements will continue in the program.